SylvainGa/BatteryMonitor/README.md

 V1.6.0 Added the following
 - A new view has been added.
 It sits between the charging page and history graph by default.
 You'll probably need to update your page layout in Settings.
 There are now 7 views.
 The new view is a 'Marker' view.
 You use it to mark the current time by either pressing 'Start' or touching the screen and come back later and mark a new time.
 Once two markers are set, the discharge rate between both markers is shown.
 Pressing 'Start' or touching the screen when both markers are set clears them.
 A vertical white line will be shown in the graphic views for the time where you've set a marker.
 These stays even when you clear the markers as they are stored in the history.
 - A visual indicator is shown on the left side of the screen to tell you which screen you are viewing.
 After a few seconds, it fades away and reappears when you switch view again.
+- Can zoom closure than one hour now

 V1.5.0 Added tge following
 - Glance mode can show projection since the last charge or using the average of all recorded discharge rate (default).
 Configurable in Settings